clux/kubecon2020/source/slides.md

 let rf = reflector(store, watcher(cms, lp));
 ```

+notes:
+- Builds on top of watcher and adds a store
-Move ensures no use after construction.
+- Move ensures no use after construction.
 Writer disappears.
 No weird contracts in godoc.
 Enforce it in the code.

-what is a reflector?
+- what is a reflector?

+---
+### kube-runtime: reflector
 ```rust
 pub fn reflector<K: Meta + Clone, W: Stream<Item = Result<watcher::Event<K>(mut store: store::Writer<K>, stream: W)
     -> impl Stream<Item = W::Item>